boelle/326298-Rev-A-Kicad/README.md

 it might be as far as early 2020 before i can power it up

 # Working on right now?
-Importing logo's traced in inkscape
+Moving logo's to copper layer